When companies want to increase efficiency and run a lean company, many turn to value stream mapping.

 Maybe you have yet to select an ERP system.
 In this case, a value stream map is especially useful during the early stages of selection when you’re conducting business process management activities.

 Creating a value stream map usually takes several weeks.
 It depends on how stasis your current processes are and the scope of the map.
-While the time investment may be intimidating, recruiting the right people for your project team can make the effort less taxing.
+While the time investment may be intimidating, recruiting the right project team members can make the effort less taxing.

 When creating maps, you of course want people who are intimately familiar with the processes being mapped.
 However, you also want to include people who have no day-to-day familiarity with the processes.
 You need people who will question small steps and why certain restrictions are in place.
 A third-party, like an ERP consultant, can be helpful since they will look at your processes with a fresh eye.